 The right to be forgotten or right to erasure under data protection legislation and enshrined from the Google Spain case allows significant protection of information regarding the individual.
 In this post, we consider the seminal case of NT1 and NT2 which is illustrative of this fact.
 Continue reading

-“A home security product upscaled and diversified into law enforcement and integrated with facial recognition software brings with it some serious privacy concerns.”
+“A home security product upscaled and diversified into law enforcement and integrated with video software brings with it some serious privacy concerns.”

 What is the Ring?